PelleLille/hsl-docs/predelivery.rst

   :rtype: none
   :updates: ``$sender`` and ``$senderdomain``

+.. function:: SetSenderParams(params)

+  Set the sender `MAIL FROM` params for the current delivery attempt (it is not remembered for the next retry).

+  :param array params: key-value array of params
+  :rtype: none

 .. function:: SetRecipient(recipient)

-  Set the sender `RCPT TO` for the current delivery attempt (it is not remembered for the next retry).
+  Set the recipient `RCPT TO` for the current delivery attempt (it is not remembered for the next retry).

   :param string recipient: an e-mail address
   :rtype: none
   :updates: ``$recipient`` and ``$recipientdomain``

+.. function:: SetRecipientParams(params)

+  Set the recipient `RCPT TO` params for the current delivery attempt (it is not remembered for the next retry).

+  :param array params: key-value array of params
+  :rtype: none

 .. function:: SetDSN(options)